aryansuryas/CS50/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow?style=for-the-badge)

-> *"What ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself when you began."*
-> — David J. Malan

 CS50x is Harvard University's introduction to computer science and the art of programming.
 It teaches you to think algorithmically and solve problems efficiently — not just in one language, but fundamentally, so you can learn any language on your own.

 **Instructor:** Prof. David J. Malan